EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

     template will be copied by the `in.lammps` file to generate our simulation box.

-> ## Why ethanol?
->
+## What is Molecular Dynamics

+Molecular Dynamics is, simply, the application of Newtown's laws of motion to systems of particles that can range in size from atoms, course-grained moieties, entire molecules, or even grains of sand.
+In practical terms, an MD software will take the initial positions of the particles,

+{% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/how_md_works.jpg" alt="How MD Works" %}

+# old

-> The `in.ethanol` LAMMPS input that we are using for this exercise is an
-> easily edited benchmark script used within EPCC to test system performance.
+The `in.ethanol` LAMMPS input that we are using for this exercise is an easily edited benchmark script used within EPCC to test system performance.
-> The intention of this script is to be easy to edit and alter when running on
-> very varied core/node counts.
-By editing the `X_LENGTH`, `Y_LENGTH`, and
-> `Z_LENGTH` variables, you can increase the box size substantially.
-As to the
-> choice of molecule, we wanted something small and with partial charges --
-> ethanol seemed to fit both of those.
+The intention of this script is to be easy to edit and alter when running on very varied core/node counts.
+By editing the `X_LENGTH`, `Y_LENGTH`, and `Z_LENGTH` variables, you can increase the box size substantially.
+As to the choice of molecule, we wanted something small and with partial charges -- ethanol fits both of those.
 {: .callout}

 To submit your first job on ARCHER2, please run: